If you’ve been diagnosed with hypothyroidism or you suspect you have hypothyroidism then this is the post for you.

 It has to do with the current “standard of care” in treating thyroid disease.

 The “standard of care” is a term used to describe how the majority of physicians treat any given medical condition.

-Initially thyroid treatment from the standard of care (dating back to the 1920's) was to start patients on 3 grains of natural desiccated thyroid hormone like armour thyroid and to increase the dose until the basal metabolic rate (metabolism) was normalized.
+Initially, thyroid treatment from the standard of care (dating back to the 1920s)(24) was to start patients on 3 grains of natural desiccated thyroid hormone (like Armour Thyroid) and to increase the dose until the basal metabolic rate (metabolism) was normalized.

-We will discuss the importance between various thyroid medications below but for now just realize that armour thyroid is a thyroid medication which contains both the active thyroid hormone (T3) and the inactive thyroid hormone (T4).
+We will discuss the importance of various thyroid medications below but for now, just realize that Armour Thyroid is a thyroid medication that contains both the active thyroid hormone (T3) and the inactive thyroid hormone (T4).

-With the development of thyroid lab testing measurements the recommended dose of thyroid hormone decreased dramatically from the 1920's to the 1970's when T4 became the recommended treatment of choice for hypothyroid patients.
+With the development of thyroid lab testing measurements, the recommended dose of thyroid hormone decreased dramatically from the 1920s to the 1970s when T4 became the recommended treatment of choice (25) for hypothyroid patients.